 - Build on professional criteria for the early childhood field

 The Critical Competencies address three essential learning and development areas, depicted in the graphic below.

 Suite of Products and Services

-Critical Competencies Model eBook: The eBook defines the professional criteria and explains how educators can make the most of teacher-child interactions to support infants’ and toddlers’ social-emotional, cognitive, and language and literacy development.
-Purchase now.
+- Critical Competencies Model eBook: The eBook defines the professional criteria and explains how educators can make the most of teacher-child interactions to support infants’ and toddlers’ social-emotional, cognitive, and language and literacy development.

 - Online learning

 - Regional Professional Development Institutes for trainers, coaches, and/or faculty.